signalfx/signalfx-agent/tests/README.md

 options.

-**Warning:** Due to known limitations of the xdist pytest plugin (e.g. the `-n auto` option), parallelization of concurrent kubernetes tests is not yet fully supported.
+**Warning:** Due to known limitations of the xdist pytest plugin (e.g. the `-n auto` option) for parametrized tests and fixtures, parallelization of concurrent kubernetes tests is not yet fully supported.
 Since the tests are designed to reuse the minikube and other fixtures for the test environment, invoking the xdist plugin may cause race conditions or duplicate executions of fixtures when running concurrent kubernetes tests.